Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 [Acknowledgements](#acknowledgements)

-## Standard pipeline
+## Pipeline details

-### Overview of the standard pipeline

 If you are comfortable reading code, read through the snakefile to see how the pipeline runs as well as which programs and versions are used.
-Otherwise you can just list all the programs in the conda environment, see [Implementation notes](#implementation-notes) below.
+Otherwise you can just list all the programs in the conda environment, see [Implementation notes](#implementation-notes).

-#### A brief overview:

 Raw paired-end reads are merged using SEQPREP v1.3.2 from bioconda (St. John, 2016).
-This step looks for a minimum Phred quality score of 20 in the overlap region, requires at least 25bp overlap.
+This step looks for a minimum Phred quality score of 20 in the overlap region, requires at least a 25bp overlap.

 Primers are trimmed in two steps using CUTADAPT v2.6 from bioconda (Martin, 2011).
-This step looks for a minimum Phred quality score of at least 20 at the ends, forward primer is trimmed first based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.
-The output from the first step, is used as in put for the second step.
+This step looks for a minimum Phred quality score of at least 20 at the ends, the forward primer is trimmed first based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.
+The output from the first step, is used as input for the second step.
 This step looks for a minimum Phred quality score of at least 20 at the ends, the reverse primer is trimmed based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.

 Files are reformatted and samples are combined for a global analysis.

 Reads are dereplicated (only unique sequences are retained) using VSEARCH v2.14.1 from bioconda (Rognes et al., 2016).

 Denoised exact sequence variants (ESVs) are generated using VSEARCH with the unoise3 algorithm (Edgar, 2016).
 This step removes any PhiX contamination, sequences with predicted errors, and rare sequences.
-This step produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
+This step also produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
 Here, we define rare sequences to be sequence clusters containing only one or two reads (singletons and doubletons) and these are removed as 'noise'.
-Putative chimeric sequences are then removed using VSEARCH.
+Putative chimeric sequences are then removed using the uchime3_denovo algorithm in VSEARCH.

-The ESVs are translated into every possible open reading frame (ORF) for the plus strand.
-The longest ORFs are retained for each ESV and outliers are removed.
+The ESVs are translated into every possible open reading frame (ORF) on the plus strand.
+The longest ORFs are retained for each ESV and ESVs with outlier lengths are removed, i.e., ORFs that are too short or too long are removed.
 Outliers are identified as ORFs with lengths outside the range of the 25th percentile - 1.5\*IQR and the 75th percentile + 1.5\*IQR (IQR, inter quartile range).
-This method should help to screen out the most obvious pseudogenes that may have a shorter than expected length due to sequence errors, deletions, and frameshifts, or longer than expected length due to insertions.
+This method should help to screen out the most obvious pseudogenes that may have a shorter than expected length due to sequence errors, deletions, and frameshifts, or longer than expected lengths due to insertions.
 There is no guarantee that genuine coding sequences are not erroneously removed during this step.
-If your dataset contains taxa with coding sequences known to be unusually shorter or longer than usual, then this filtering step should be ommitted from the pipeline and the ESV table and taxonomic assignments should be based on the cat.denoised.nonchimeras file directly, edit the snakemake file as follows:
+If your dataset contains taxa with coding sequences known to be unusually shorter or longer than usual, then this filtering step should be ommitted from the pipeline and the ESV table and taxonomic assignments should be based on the cat.denoised.nonchimeras file directly, edit the Snakemake file as follows:

 ```linux
 rule create_ESV_table: